 Continuation of professional liability coverage under the Health Care Provider Insurance Availability Act (HCPIAA) is statutory.
 The law provides for continued coverage if a claim is made that is attributable to professional services rendered when the health care provider was in compliance with the HCPIAA and the health care provider has cancelled their basic insurance coverage because they are no longer rendering professional services.

 This continued professional liability coverage or “tail coverage” provides coverage for future claims or suits made against an inactive health care provider for professional services rendered while the health care provider was active.
 The amount of Fund tail coverage available for a claim or suit is the amount of Fund coverage in effect on the date of the incident giving rise to the claim plus the minimum primary limits.
 For example, if you initially selected the $800,000 per claim level of HCSF coverage and maintained it, when you discontinue your Kansas practice you will have $1.0 million per claim tail coverage via the Health Care Stabilization Fund.
 There is no additional premium or surcharge required.

-The Health Care Stabilization Fund Board of Governors will verify eligibility for Fund tail coverage if the health care provider has inactivated his or her Kansas license.
+The Health Care Stabilization Fund Board of Governors will verify eligibility for Fund tail coverage.
 The Kansas Board of Healing Arts and the Kansas Board of Nursing have statutory authority to issue inactive or exempt licenses.
 Licensees with inactive or exempt licenses are not required to comply with the HCPIAA.
 Inactive or exempt licenses may be converted back to active status if the health care provider decides he or she wishes to resume rendering professional services in the State of Kansas.
 If the inactive or exempt license is not renewed, the license will be cancelled and the HCSF tail coverage will continue.